 Up We Go!

-The walk begins in rainforest on a very narrow part of the escarpment above the town of Berry.
-The track is quite well worn and easy to follow.
+The walk to Drawing Room Rocks begins in the rainforest on a very narrow part of the escarpment above the town of Berry.
+The track is quite well worn and easy to follow, although parking is limited.

 The Top Of Drawing Room Rocks